solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

 The `Sale` table has a columnstore index to optimize for read-heavy workloads.
 It is also used heavily for reporting and ad-hoc queries.
 To achieve the fastest loading speed and minimize the impact of heavy data inserts on the `Sale` table, WWI has decided to create a staging table for loads.

 In this task, you will create a new staging table named `SaleHeap` in a new schema named `wwi_staging`.
 You will define it as a [heap](https://docs.microsoft.com/sql/relational-databases/indexes/heaps-tables-without-clustered-indexes?view=sql-server-ver15) and use round-robin distribution.
 When WWI finalizes their data loading pipeline, they will load the data into `SaleHeap`, then insert from the heap table into `Sale`.
-Although this is a two-step process, the second step of inserting the rows to the production table does not incur data movement across the distributions.

 You will also create a new `Sale` clustered columnstore table within the `wwi_staging` to compare data load speeds.